Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Has legislation been introduced in your jurisdiction that specifically covers cybercrime and/or cybersecurity?

-France has enacted laws regarding a wide range of cybercrime-related offences since 1988 which are updated regularly.
-As such, wilful and unauthorised access to an automated data processing system is considered an offence in France.
+France has enacted laws regarding a wide range of cybercrime-related offences since 1988 which are regularly updated.
+As such, wilful and unauthorised access to an automated data processing system is considered an offence.
 Further, additional investigatory powers and tools have been provided to the police to deal efficiently with cybercrime activities and a specialised court has been established.
-Finally, the cybercrime legislation sanction also involves several personal data related offences, such as unauthorised alteration or modification or even unauthorised processing.
+Finally, the cybercrime legislation sanction also involves several personal data-related offences, such as unauthorised alteration or processing.

 What are the other significant regulatory considerations regarding cybersecurity in your jurisdiction (including any international standards that have been adopted)?

-Many guidelines and best practices regarding cybersecurity have been issued by various organisations – including the Commission National Informatique et Liberté (CNIL) (the French data protection authority) and the French National Agency on Cybersecurity – and may be used as a reference in litigation relating to data breaches.
+Many guidelines and best practices regarding cybersecurity have been issued by various organisations, including the French data protection authority, the Commission Nationale Informatique et Libertés (CNIL), and the National Agency on Cybersecurity – and may be used as a reference in litigation relating to data breaches.

 Which cyber activities are criminalised in your jurisdiction?